 The Workforce Solutions Office is often an unemployment claimant’s first resource when seeking employment because the claimant may be required to have an active WorkInTexas.com job seeker account to receive unemployment benefits.
 ES is one of the most important services available to help all job seekers, including unemployment claimants, achieve their employment goals.

-TWC must ensure that, at a minimum, ES Merit staff in all Workforce Solutions Offices provide the following core ES services:
+Boards must ensure that, at a minimum, Workforce Solutions Office staff provide the following core ES services:

 Labor exchange services